DoubleLabyrinth/pwnable.kr/Toddler's Bottle/mistake/README.md

   * We can see that the operator priority is confused.
 So actually the password is decided by your first input.

-  * The second input should be characters xor by 1.
+  * The second input should be characters in the first input xor by 1.

   * For example:
     ```bash